aditygrg2/gemini-api-dev-competition/README.md

 - [Audio Link](sample-audios/

 This call is a sample of a completely successful good case where all conversations are smooth.
-There are no mistakes on the client side and hopefully everything goes well.
+There are no mistakes on the client side and hopefully, everything goes well.

 ### Call with an angry/frustrated customer

 - [Audio Link](sample-audios/

-Here, the customer is angry, as soon as the model gets to know this, the call is directly transferred to agent.
+Here, the customer is angry, and as soon as the model gets to know this, the call is directly transferred to an agent.

-### Crucial Operations only handled by real agent
+### Crucial Operations are only handled by a real agent

 - [Audio Link](sample-audios/6Successful_Termination.mp3)

-A crucial query (for example a refund or replace request) which is risky to automate, will be transferred to the agent directly.
-(We assume here that return/replacements are crucial and should not be handled by model directly, this can be anything which can be configured beyond this prototype)
+A crucial query (for example a refund or replacement request) which is risky to automate, will be transferred to the agent directly.
+(We assume here that return/replacements are crucial and should not be handled by the model directly, this can be anything that can be configured beyond this prototype)

 This JSON was fetched by the model from DB while this call happened.

 ```
-[{
+{
   "phone_number": "8630111400",
   "name": "Aditya Garg",
   "town_city": "Nanakmatta",